-Currently, I am a Member of the Research Staff at the Palo Alto Research Center (PARC, formerly Xerox PARC).
-I work in the Knowledge, Language, and Interaction (KLI) area of the Intelligent Systems Lab.
-KLI seeks to improve humans' relationship with the voluminous quantities of information available not only in the world at large but even within our work and personal lives.
-It draws on many approaches such as text retrieval, natural language processing, stochastic analysis, and visualization to help humans find and understand the information relevant to them at a given point in time and within a particular context.
-KLI tries to solve problems of sensemaking, information overload, and understanding.
+Before my current position, I managed a research group called the Machine Learning and Data Science area in the Interactions and Analytics Lab (IAL).
+I first started as a Member of Research Staff in the Knowledge, Language, and Interaction area, where we worked on improving humans' relationship with the voluminous quantities of information available not only in the world at large but even within our work and personal lives.
+My work at PARC has drawn on many approaches such as text retrieval, natural language processing, stochastic analysis, and visualization to help humans find and understand the information relevant to them at a given point in time and within a particular context.

 By the time I joined the group, they were fully integrated into HP.
 I was brought on because of experience I had with Internet technologies as they were starting Internet and e-commerce initiatives.
 We created some of the first full-featured e-commerce solutions in partnership with American Express, AT&T, and early Internet start-ups like Open Market and iCat.
 The company iCat lasted for about ten minutes I think.
 Open Market had a longer run.
 They are the ones who created FastCGI and laughably had the patent for online shopping carts.
 Fortunately they never tried to assert their claim (that I know of).
 A few years later the lab was shut down by HP.
 Some people took jobs with HP and moved to other sites (mostly Ft.
 Collins, CO), but many had to find work elsewhere.
 I was lucky enough to have started working with a group in California and was able to continue with HP as a remote teleworker from my home in New York.
 Eventually I made the move to California where I am now.
 I ended up working for HP for more than 13 years.